The-Hotline/web-messaging-docs/README.md

 # The Hotline chat widget integration instructions

-## Please do not build your implementation until keys have been obtained.
-Some details below may change in the final stages of development.
+#### Please do not build your implementation until keys have been obtained.
+Some minor details below may change in the final stages of development.

 ## Base endpoint URL
 `http://chat.thehotline.us/thl-messaging.js`